andrewqian2001/phase2/phase2/frontendTodo.md

   - ~~In the editTradeRequest modal, get the current meeting dates and automatically set the JComboBoxes to the date~~
   - ~~Finish Add New Trade Window + Submit Button~~
   - ~~Fix scrollpane top header alignment~~
+  - ~~Add message to addNewTradeModal~~
+  - Show message in tradeRequestDetails
+  - Add message to editTradeModal

 ItemsPanel:
   - scrollpane top headers for both invent. + wishlist